FlatFilers/demo-agent/src/documents/namespaceDocument.md

 ## Further documentation

-Read more about narrowing the scope of Spaces, Workbooks, and Sheets [here](https://flatfile.com/docs/guides/namespaces).
+Read more about narrowing the scope of Spaces, Workbooks, and Sheets <a href="https://flatfile.com/docs/guides/namespaces" target="_blank">here</a>.
 ## Learn more about Flatfile by trying our [other demos](https://platform.flatfile.com/getting-started)